 Overtime laws in Peru are complex and can depend on the specific circumstances and the employee.
 We are happy to discuss this in more detail for a specific context.

-Employees are entitled to 30 days’ vacation per year.
+Employees in Peru are entitled to 30 calendar days of vacation per year.
 A minimum of 15 days must be taken and the other 15 can be cashed out.
 In addition to vacation leave, there are 12 public holidays.

 Sick leave in Peru includes the first 20 days paid by the employer.
 After the 20th day of sick leave, the state, ESSALUD, pays.